 - Federal funds from the Puget Sound Regional Council (PSRC)

 - Transportation Improvement Board (TIB) grants

 Building this project will take a thoughtful approach to minimize costs and still meet the project goals.

 - July 2022: Community Check-In Virtual Open House

 - Winter 2022: City kicks off engineering design of new concept

 - TBD: Construction (pending funding)

 Due to the nature of this project, it is expected that the corridor will be constructed in phases as funding is secured.
-The complete funding package is expected to be a combination of city funds and state and federal grant funds.
+The complete funding package is expected to be a combination of city funds as well as state and federal grant funds.

 To stay connected on this project, subscribe to the Newport neighborhood category in the City’s Notify Me tool.